CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab4_Ex1_dspm_for_ai.md

 1. On the **Data assessment successfully created** page, select **Done**.

 You've now used Microsoft Purview DSPM for AI to detect AI-related risks, enforce policies, and assess sensitive data exposure, helping your organization use AI securely.

+## Review

+In this lab, you have completed the following tasks:

+- Use DSPM for AI to create a DLP policy for generative AI sites
+- Create an insider risk policy to detect risky AI interactions
+- Block Copilot from accessing labeled content
+- Run a data assessment to detect unlabeled content